 People go crazy for brunch!
 It seems that breakfast and brunches are enjoying a resurgence in popularity these days.
-They are a welcome change for the host because brunch foods can be light and easy to prepare.
+Brunch foods are a welcome change for the host because they can be light and easy to prepare.

 Make sure to include fruit juices, mineral water, milk and tea.
 Pull out the expresso or cappuccino maker and offer specialty coffees as well.

 This is especially important for a brunch party unless you like to rise at the crack of dawn to prepare the meal.